 About Our Current Budget

-To help meet a budget gap of £11m, £6.921m of departmental savings, plus £0.581m savings from Public Health will be made.
-In addition, council reserves of £3.8m will be used to offset the estimated reduction in business rates and smooth the council’s budget gap over the next three years.
+As a result, £7.215m of departmental savings and new income will be made, plus £379,000 from Public Health.
+In addition, council reserves of £2.5m will be used to smooth the council’s budget gap over the next three years.

 Full details of the 2018/19 budget can be viewed on the democracy website.

 Page last updated: 26/02/2018